Your browser is not supported

 • it allows people to easily work out what their private money is worth

-• people know they can convert their private money 1:1 into cash whenever they want, so they are willing to trust the private IOU that underpins private money.
+• people know they can convert their private money 1:1 into cash whenever they want, so they are willing to trust banks to look after their money.

 How does a value anchor work?